nkgupta1/Forest-Fire/README.md

 # Forest-Fire
-Simulates the simple time evolution of a forest fire An example of C and the OpenGL Library
+Simulates the simple time evolution of a forest fire \n An example of C and the OpenGL Library